SudattaDSA/RESTApiAutomationFramework/README.md

 Welcome to the REST API Automation Framework repository!
 This project is designed to help you automate testing of RESTful web services.

 Features:
-  Easy to write and manage test cases,
+  - Easy to write and manage test cases
-  Support for multiple environments,
+  - Support for multiple environments
-  Detailed logging and reporting,
+  - Detailed logging and reporting
-  Extensible and maintainable code structure
+  - Extensible and maintainable code structure